 She has been a soloist with the Catskill Symphony Orchestra, The Catskill Choral Society and the Voices of Cooperstown.

-Steven attended the Conservatorio di Musica "Giuseppe Verdi" di Milano Internazionale under the direction of Guido Salvetti.
-Steven also attended the Accademia Nazionale di Santa Cecilia and the Music Conservatory of Westchester in White Plains, where he studied with Prima Donna Renata Scotto.
-Steven has also been a student and colleague of the celebrated diva Montserrat Caballe and under the baton of Placido Domingo at the Washington National Opera.
+Steven holds a degree from the Conservatorio di Musica "Giuseppe Verdi" di Milano Internazionale.
+He attended the Accademia Nazionale di Santa Cecilia and the Music Conservatory of Westchester in White Plains, where he studied with Soprano, Renata Scotto.
+Steven has also been a student and colleague of the celebrated soprano Montserrat Caballe and Placido Domingo.
+Among Steven's Operatic credentials, he has made his mark in the world of Jazz, with invited performances at the Apollo Theater in Harlem, Birdland, the Jazz Standard in NYC, and the Newport Jazz Festival.
+He has performed with such artists as Natalie Cole, Diana Krall, and Frank Sinatra Jr.

 In mastering the vocal techniques of Marchesi, Lamperti and Garcia, Steven has adapted his own interpretation in translating these techniques to students of all voice types and vocal obstacles.
 As a singer and teacher of voice, Steven firmly believes that breathing skills, release of tension, the understanding of placement of voice, vocal exercises and scale work is mandatory in building the voice.
-To that end, good diction, language skills, translation and the ability to communicate should be first and foremost in a singers performance.
+To that end, good diction, language skills, translation and the ability to communicate should be first and foremost in a singer's performance.
 Steven has studied and worked, for many years, with the master in diction, translation and style, Mr. Nico Castel, with whom Steven has coached a large part of the operatic and song literature.
+Steven has been appointed Director of Hartwick's Opera Scenes Program.
 For more information on Steven Nanni, please visit his web site at www.stevennanni.com.